mnoseworthy/globalnl/migration/README.md

  - Restirct access to a user's private data to only their own UID or an admin ? **I forget if private data can be accessable to other private users ?**

-Wanted Queries:
+### Wanted Queries:
  - Get all members with field = x
  - Get all shared//public//private members pagnated

 ## Possible data structures

-### First Idea
 Major Changes:
  - Remove public_uid
- - Collection of members where document name == uid of member
- - Each document has a subdocument called private_data containing private data
  - Instead of public_uid we add a field stating weather or not they want their profile public/priavte/shared
  - Collection with admin UID's

+### First Idea
+ - Members collection where each member gets two documents, one for public data the other for private

 **collection**:members
     **document**:<member uid>
-        member_type (Text String)  ==
         ambassador      (Boolean)
         current_address (Map | document)
         date_created (Datetime)